Oishani/Machine-Learning-Projects/README.md

 This convolutional neural network obtained state-of-the-art performance at object recognition on the CIFAR-10 image dataset in 2015.
 I build this model using Keras, a high-level neural network application programming interface (API) that supports both Theano and Tensorflow backends.
 Either backend can be used; however, I will be using Theano.

-In this project,I do the following:
+In this project, I do the following:

 - Import datasets from Keras
 - Use one-hot vectors for categorical labels